IanFinlayson/exploring-cs/chapter08.md

 The math and random libraries both come with Python.
 If you have Python installed, you can import them and start using them right away.
-In this section we\'ll talk about how to use libraries that Python *doesn\'t* come with.
-These are sometimes called \"third-party\" libraries since some other person besides you and the language designers created them.
+In this section we'll talk about how to use libraries that Python *doesn't* come with.
+These are sometimes called "third-party" libraries since some other person besides you and the language designers created them.

 Python programmers who want to share a library they created with the